 We believe that the IHC is the largest collaboration of key organisations in the field of complementary, traditional and natural healthcare anywhere in the world.

-At the heart of our work is the knowledge, expertise and strength of our member organisations, who represent the very best in the field.
+At the heart of our work is the knowledge and expertise of our member organisations, who represent the very best in the field.

 As part of our ongoing work to improve healthcare, and take the field forward, we want to introduce you to our members, and get an insight into them and what they do.